Sustainable operations

 Absolute carbon emissions coming from our own operations1

 In 2024, we achieved a reduction in total operational emissions over the previous year following two years of rebound since the COVID-19 pandemic-induced decline.
 Against our 2019 baseline, the reduction was 69 percent.
 The strongest reduction was in our employee commuting emissions which was primarily due to data quality improvements.
 We are continuously improving the calculation approach, reducing dependencies on assumptions, and expanding automation.
 For example, we are able to capture actual commutes taken and link them to the commuting profile of the individual (if that commuter chose to provide the details of their commute).
-We also continued to progress on our transition to electric vehicles,3 adding more than 900 electric vehicles during 2024, totaling 49 percent of the global car fleet.
-If we add the count of hybrids, this covers 61 percent of the car fleet.
+We also continued to progress on our transition to electric vehicles15, adding more than 900 electric vehicles during 2024, totaling 49 percent of the global car fleet.
+If we also count hybrids, this covers 61 percent of the car fleet.
 Air travel emissions increased by 4 percent compared to 2023, as we continue to prioritize the needs of our customers and partners.

 While print has increased slightly since 2023, emissions have disproportionately increased due to a change in the calculation methodology for the underlying DEFRA emissions factors.

 In 2024, we expanded our emissions measurement for entities which were not included in the baseline in 2019.
-Estimations have been prepared for those.1 Scope 3 emissions, in particular employee commuting and business travel, represent the highest emissions sources in our estimates.
+Estimations have been prepared for those.16 Scope 3 emissions, in particular employee commuting and business travel, represent the highest emissions sources in our estimates.

 Reporting methodology – key facts

 - Zurich’s environmental reporting methodology follows the GRI Standard, which is based on the requirements of the Greenhouse Gas Protocol Corporate Accounting Standards.
-In line with the guidance provided by these standards, we comply with mandatory Scope 1 and Scope 2 emissions reporting and include Scope 3 emissions where we have determined the sources to be material, where we have the ability to report meaningful data, and where we have the ability to influence emissions reductions.
+In line with the guidance provided by these standards, we comply with mandatory scope 1 and scope 2 emissions reporting and include scope 3 emissions where we have determined the sources to be material, where we have the ability to report meaningful data, and where we have the ability to influence emissions reductions.

 - All data is reported in line with the calendar year January 1 through December 31.